dairycultist/unnamed-conlang/README.md

 Shrimple

+Vowels: i, a, u

+## Syntax

 Cases: Nominative, Oblique, Vocative

-Vowels: i, a, u
-Syntax: idfk
+Strongly head-final

+The dog eats all the red food.